Become a Certified Texas Educator

 5. Coursework and observations

 Once a student is admitted to the program, coursework may begin.
-There are three sessions to be taken each lasting seven weeks.
+There are three sessions to be taken, each lasting seven weeks.
 In addition to these courses, candidates must complete 15 hours of video observations and 30 hours in a public school classroom.
-Candidates must observe in the grade level and content area where certification is desired.
-These observations and other verification of hours and reflections are all included in one course.
+Candidates must observe where certification is desired in the grade level and content area.
+These observations and other verifications of hours and reflections are all included in one course.
 These hours must be completed before student teaching or the internship.
 Certification coursework is as follows:

 Session One: